 Here are a few extracts from notes I made whilst on Shetland.
-The rest of my writing and some of the watercolours/studies will be gathered together into an exhibition and/or anthology at a later date…to be confirmed!
+The rest of my writing and some of the watercolours/studies will be gathered together into an exhibition and new book – Shetland Notebooks – to be launched in 2019.
+Details to follow!

 Heathery air.
 Circle of green on a grey-mauve hill flank.
 Simple.
 Lovely.
 Clouds like so many bird kisses resting on the hill tops.
 Lime green clumps of clover along the way and pale green breath gathered at the yoke, the node of serpentine shoulders.
 Sheep mothers pretending to be deer with their shorn coats and brown skins.
 Climbing over the black rocks to Horse Island my balance improves.
 I share the air with fulmars and terns, they traverse an airy valley of thermals I cannot see, but sit alongside, in my seat of blasting sun-struck rock.